 Medical detoxification therefore consists of administering safer and less addictive medications that mimic the effects of highly addictive substances on the balance of brain chemicals.
 These substances, which can include certain sedatives and even a medication usually used for treating high blood pressure, treat the need that the body has developed for high levels of mood-altering natural brain chemicals.
 Once this need has been mitigated as much as possible, the focus of residential treatment turns to behavior modification therapy and counseling.

 The behavioral and psychological phase of rehabilitation treatment begins with an assessment, in which professional therapists at the rehabilitation center discuss with the patient the personal, social, and psychological factors behind his or her addiction disorder.
 Once the addiction counselors understand what led the patient to develop an addiction disorder, they work with the patient to develop healthy coping strategies to deal with these personal and environmental triggers.
-For example, a patient who has led himself or herself to believe that alcohol is the only way to cope with social pressure will be encouraged to get clean and sober by learning new thought patterns that give him or her the strength to realize that social pressure can be dealt with by being confident and self-assured.
+This is often done using Cognitive Behavioral Therapy (or CBT), an effective technique that allows patients to observe and understand their thoughts and feelings and how they impact their behavior.

 Residential treatment programs also include sports, art, music, meditation and other self-realization techniques that help patients get clean and sober.
 While research shows that a 90-day stay is ideal for a residential rehabilitation program, patients who cannot participate in full-time treatment for this recommended length of time can benefit from outpatient addiction help.
 Outpatient treatment can be useful either as a follow-up to a stay of any length in a residential treatment center, or as an alternative to inpatient treatment for milder cases of addiction.